-Stock futures rally as America awaits Election Day results
+Stock futures seek direction as Florida polls close

 ELECTION DAY 2020: TRUMP, BIDEN OFFER DIFFERING VISIONS FOR US ECONOMY

-Dow Jones Industrial Average futures were up 211 points, or 0.77%, while S&P 500 futures and Nasdaq futures were higher by 0.75% and 0.51%, respectively.
+Dow Jones Industrial Average futures were down 198 points, or 0.72%, while S&P 500 futures and Nasdaq futures were lower by 0.05% and 0.03%, respectively.
 The major averages all rose by at least 1.78% during Tuesday’s session, recording their best Election Day since 2008.

 CLICK HERE TO READ MORE ON FOX BUSINESS

-Looking at commodities, West Texas Intermediate crude oil futures traded up 39 cents at $38.39 per barrel and gold futures ticked higher by $4.10 to $1,914.50 an ounce.
+Looking at commodities, West Texas Intermediate crude oil futures traded up 59 cents at $38.25 per barrel and gold futures were off $1.80 to $1,908.60 an ounce.

+The benchmark 10-year yield ticked higher by 3.3 basis points to 0.882%, and was holding at its highest level in almost five months.